BARRETTMEAG/Lucidum/3. Draft_Trees/RAG2/RAG2_iqtree/RAG2_iqtree_data/README.md

-Folder Overview:
+RAG2 Iqtree Data Overview:

-- This contains the fasta file plugged into iqtree and the items that were created by iqtree.
+- Contains the fasta file plugged into iqtree and documents created by iqtree.